 With this mosaic of ecological communities, the area would have provided a very productive environment for past Native American communities, one well suited to a foraging economy with a variety of water birds, small and large mammals, fish, reptiles and amphibians, and edible plant species.
 In terms of the resources potentially available in closer proximity to the Project Site, Native Americans would have made use of plant species both within the coastal sagebrush community and within the more discrete wetland habitats.
 The plants found in these zones were used to make a variety of objects or were consumed directly, but also provided habitat for animals that were similarly incorporated into the Native American diet and used to make a variety of objects used in daily life.
 An exhaustive account of Native American plant use and dietary choices is beyond the scope of this study (see Anderson [2005] for a description of practices by Native Americans groups across California).
-In brief, those specific to the coastal sagebrush unit included multiple plant species with edible seeds, as well as the prickly-pear cactus (McCawley 1996:115).
-Nearby oak and walnut woodlands were important areas for acorn gathering, and plant species used in basketry were commonly found in freshwater marshes (Ethington et al. 2020:42).
+In brief, those specific to the coastal sagebrush unit included multiple plant species with edible seeds, as well as the pricklypear (Opuntia spp.)
+(McCawley 1996:115).
+Nearby oak (Quercus spp.) and walnut (Juglans spp.) woodlands were important areas for acorn gathering, and plant species used in basketry were commonly found in freshwater marshes (Ethington et al. 2020:42).

 In addition to the natural resources found within the inland environments, Native American communities in the Los Angeles Basin would have had access to plant, animal, and lithic resources along the coast and surrounding hills and mountains.
 Descriptions of these ecological conditions and the associated Native American uses of resources found therein is described elsewhere.
 For example, Lightfoot and Parrish (2009:253-277) provide a summary for coastal and inland settings for Southern California, an overview of the Santa Monica Mountains is included in King's (2011) report, the Ballona region is described in Homburg et al. (2014), and coastal environments are addressed in numerous studies such as those by Byrd and Raab (2007), Erlandson (1994), and Gamble (2008).
-A sample of some of the plant and animal species that were important to the Gabrielino is included below (see Gabrielino Ethnography).

-Regional Geology and Local Soils
+Regional Geology